 Open to riders aged 16 years and over.
 No licence required.

 The event will start and finish in the Borders town of PEEBLES, start town for the 2013 Tour of Britain, and centre for all manner of cycling pleasure.
-The ‘Tour o’ route will travel, mainly over quiet back roads, in and out of three main valleys and climb several stiff hills in this beautiful part of Scotland.
-The ride is over a distance of approx 120kms and will be of a challenging but rewarding nature – with climbs such as Witchy Knowe, Ashkirk Heights and Berry Bush to name a few.
-The shorter route is approx 90km, and uses much of the main route, with a short-cut to make the shorter sportive distance.
-The short route is still a proper challenge, with tough climbs and some cracking scenery to take your mind off the efforts.
+The ‘Tour o’ route will travel, mainly over quiet back roads and climb several stiff hills in this beautiful part of Scotland.
+The ride is over a distance of approx 120kms and will be of a challenging but rewarding nature and some cracking scenery to take your mind off the efforts.

 - You must sign on to receive your timing chip.

-- First riders start 6.45am, last rider out by 8.00am.
+- First riders start 6.40am, last rider out by 7.30am.
 Start times to be confirmed.
-Riders leave in waves based on their estimated finish time, longer route riders first.
+Riders leave in waves based on their estimated finish time faster riders first.

 - All riders have timing chip.
 All riders’ times are logged and available at the finish.
 All results posted on event website asap after the event.